Label-efficient multi-organ segmentation with a diffusion model: Experiments and Results

 \subsubsection{Analysis}

-As shown in Table \ref{table: label-efficient}, the fine-tuning decoder strategy consistently outperforms the nnU-Net and DDPM-Seg methods across all three ratios of labeled data.
+As shown in Table \ref{table4: label-efficient}, the fine-tuning decoder strategy consistently outperforms the nnU-Net and DDPM-Seg methods across all three ratios of labeled data.
 Notably, our method exhibits a substantial performance advantage, particularly when working with limited labeled data.
 Compared to other segmentation methods, the gap in performance between our method and the alternatives becomes more significant as the ratio of labeled data decreases.
 The performance degradation is not markedly different under the 10\% labeled data condition.
 However, our method consistently outperforms the others by a larger margin when the labeled dataset is reduced to only 1\% or even as low as 0.1\%.
-These conclusions are supported by both the DSC and JA metrics, as indicated in Table \ref{table: label-efficient}.
-However, we primarily focus on the DSC metric to highlight our method's strengths over the other approaches.
+These conclusions are supported by both the DSC and the JI metrics, as indicated in Table \ref{table4: label-efficient}.
+In the following, we primarily focus on the DSC metric to highlight the strengths of our approach over the other approaches.